KostasValeckas/BarchelorThesisFiles/PypeIt/AT2017gfo/readme.md

-### The different directories are grouped by the different pypeit commands / reduction stages.
+### The different directories are grouped by the different "PypeIt" commands / reduction stages.